skukla/vm-from-scratch/README.md

 1. `sudo vim /etc/elasticsearch/elasticsearch.yml`
 2. Enter *Insert* mode with `i` and change `#cluster.name: my-application` to `cluster.name: magento`
-3. Save and close with `:wq`
+3. Save and close with `Esc`, then `x` and press `Enter`

-Note that the default minimum memory allocation set for Elasticsearch to use is 2GB.
-This should be fine for us, but in case you want to change this to use less:
+The default minimum memory allocation set for Elasticsearch to use is 2GB.
+On more powerful machines this should be fine, but as some users may have host machines which only have 8G of RAM rather than 16, we'll use less:

 1. `sudo vim /etc/elasticsearch/jvm.options`
-2. Enter *Insert* mode with `i` and change `-Xms2g` and `-Xmx2g` to values that make more sense for you (e.g. `-Xms512m` and `-Xmx512m` respectively.)
+2. Enter *Insert* mode with `i` and change `-Xms2g` and `-Xmx2g` to values that make more sense for you (e.g. `-Xms512m` and `-Xmx512m` or `-Xms1g` and `-Xmx1g`, respectively.
+(Let's use `1g` for now)
-3. Save and close with `:wq`
+3. Save and close with `Esc`, then `x` and press `Enter`

-Once done, we'll reload the Elasticsearch daemon, enable Elasticsearch to start on boot, and then restart Elasticsearch:
+Next, we'll reload the Elasticsearch daemon, enable Elasticsearch to start on boot, and then restart Elasticsearch:

 `sudo systemctl daemon-reload && sudo systemctl enable elasticsearch.service && sudo systemctl restart elasticsearch.service`